 14.8 Installing the headlight mask with the headlight

-- Connect plug-in connectors of the headlight and of the turn signals. - Check that the lighting is functioning properly.
+- Connect plug-in connectors () of the headlight and (2) of the turn signals. - Check that the lighting is functioning properly.

-- Remove the cloth from the fender and position the headlight mask. - ✓ Holding lugs 3 reach into the headlight mask.
+- Remove the cloth from the fender and position the headlight mask. - ✓ Holding lugs ❸ engage in the headlight mask.